leakespeake/ansible/README.md

 - import_playbook: db.yml
 - import_playbook: 04-firewall.yml
 ```
-We could also use a dedicated file, say imports.yml for this purpose - essentially a file with just a list of plays to be executed sequentially.

 ### Import Tasks and Import Role
 The `import_tasks` directive, imports a list of tasks to be added to the current playbook for subsequent execution - example below;